How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 .

-Part 9: I set up events and email or push notifications on my Hikvision ?
+Part 9: How do I set up events and email or push notifications on my Hikvision camera?

 Video Analytics, or “VCA events”, are some of the most useful features available on a Hikvision camera.
 Using these will mean that your footage is analysed in real-time for any activity or abnormalities with your system that you would like to receive an alert for.
 The different events that are available currently (which ones are available varies which each model of camera) include:

-This guide will cover the setup of three of the most popular event options:
+This will cover the of three of the most popular event options:

 Intrusion Detection – This is similar to motion detection in that it will alert you when a moving object is detected within a predefined “intrusion zone”.
 However, this is better if you want more control over when you are alerted as it will only notify you when a moving object enters the zone, rather than whenever movement occurs within it.
 This event type also allows you to specify the size of trigger objects, as well as how much of an object enters the zone and for how long before you are alerted.